 Presented at LACMA under the auspices of "2013: Year of Italian Culture," the exhibition documents Caravaggio's widespread influence.

 His style and compositions were imitated and admired during and after his lifetime by a host of painters across Europe, including France, Spain and the Netherlands.
-Fifty of those works are in the show.

 "The people who followed his examples were completely bowled over by what they saw, and they did things which were not imitations but somehow responded to this incredible stimulus that Caravaggio provided," says J. Patrice Marandel, the Robert H. Ahmanson chief curator of European art at LACMA.